-Philippe Mareine, General Secretary of the Group, is the Secretary of the Executive Committee.
+Philippe Mareine, Group General Secretary, is the Secretary of the Executive Committee.
 He was manager in the French Treasury Department's Inspection Générale des Finances unit and, previously, he was in charge of HR in the public accounts department of the French Ministry for the Budget.
-From 2005 to 2007, He was technical adviser in charge of employee relations and reform in the office of the French Minister of the Economy, Finance and Industry.
+From 2005 to 2007, he was technical adviser in charge of employee relations and reform in the office of the French Minister of the Economy, Finance and Industry.
 He held several managerial positions at the French Tax Administration, after spending the first four years of his career in the Inspection Générale des Finances.
-He is a graduate from Ecole Polytechnique and Ecole Nationale d'Administration.
+He is a graduate from École Polytechnique and École Nationale d'Administration.

-8.5 2010 OBJECTIVES
+8.5 2010 Objectives